tkelly1107/Emergency-Warning-App/README.md

 - **data:** contains data collected from google scraper
 - **literature:** contains papers and research manuscripts pertaining to emergency warning mobile app research project

 &nbsp;
-### This github repository contains several scripts and guides for scraping google application reviews with the google play scraper API package for Python.
-It also contains scripts for data cleaning, manipulations, visualizations and exploratory analysis in R.
+### This github repository was originally created by Timoteo Kelly for an emergency warning mobile applications research project with Dr. Bonaretti at Nova Southeastern University, between March and May 2023.
-### These scripts were originally created for an emergency warning mobile applications research project with Dr. Bonaretti at Nova Southeastern University, between March and December 2022.
+### It contains several scripts and guides for scraping and storing google application reviews in Python, processing, analysis and data viz in R, and text classification with MonkeyLearn.
 &nbsp;